tbrowder/CalendarConverter/README.md

 DESCRIPTION
 ===========

-CalendarConverter uses the algorithms of E. G. Richards to convert dates, in Y/M/D form, between any two of 15 *regular* calendars.
+**CalendarConverter** uses the algorithms of E. G. Richards to convert dates, in Y/M/D form, between any two of 15 *regular* calendars.

 Calendars and name keys (from Ref.
-1, Table 22.1):
+1, Table 22.1, p.
+290):

 <table class="pod-table">
 <caption>Egyptian calendars</caption>